metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Open WebUI for your bpartners again, click Preisanfrage
 	* => the RfQ is not displayed anymore

-1. Go back to Ausschreibung Antwort Position
+1. Check Ausschreibung Antwort Position for your bpartners
 	* => status: Completed

 1. Select 1 or 2 winners, by checking the corresp. box